mastercomfig/tf2-patches/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] This change has been filed as an issue.
 - [ ] No other PRs address this.
 - [ ] This PR is as minimal as possible.
-- [ ] This PR does not introduce any regressions.
 - [ ] This PR has been built and locally tested on at least one platform.
 - [ ] This PR has been tested on all platforms, on both a dedicated server and on a listen server.